091500/gearblynk/README.md

 ### Free version History
 2018.08.07 Free version release :fire:
-2018.08.20 Downloads from 68 unique countries from all over the world!
-Belarus, Russia, Poland, USA, Germany are at the top :open_mouth:
+2018.08.20 Downloads from 68 unique countries from all over the world!  :open_mouth:
 2018.10.07 Downloads from 122 unique countries from all over the world! :clap:
 2018.11.30 Downloads from 134 unique countries from all over the world! :clap::clap: